A pleasant walk through parkland and fields to the shrine of St Jude in Faversham.

 St Jude, one of the Apostles and the Patron Saint of Lost Causes, is still widely popular.
 There are many legends about him, including that he was the bridegroom at the marriage feast at Cana and that he brought Christianity to Armenia – the first country to become officially Christian.
 Jude is often pictured with the Mandylion (a picture of the face of Christ associated with the Shroud of Turin).
 This relic was venerated in Edessa, Constantinople and the St Chapelle in Paris before disappearing during the French Revolution.

 Faversham was an important stop on the Pilgrim’s Way via Watling Street and the burial place of King Stephen.
-The area of the old Abbey is just down Abbey Street from the market place and worth exploring.
+The area of the old Abbey is just down Abbey Street from the market place.
 The church of St Mary of Charity includes a tomb which may contain the bones of the late King, originally interred at the Abbey.
 Faversham is also the centre of the Kent hop trade and home to Britain’s Oldest Brewer, Shepherd Neame.

 Directions – 7.5 miles